 Pharmaceutical companies have a huge role to play in our communities.
 Across the board, we know that accessible products and services are better for everyone.
-We also know that diverse and inclusive teams are happier and perform better.
+We also know that diverse and inclusive teams are happier and stronger performing.

 Research in the health sector has shown that more inclusive practices lead to more engagement of health practitioners, leading to better patient outcomes.
 Getting inclusion right in the pharma sector, from inside labs to HQs through to clinical trials and the final patient, holds huge potential for impact.

-So, how does pharma stack up now when it comes to diversity and inclusion?
+So, how does pharma stack up now when it comes to D&I?

 Gender pay gaps